-D-Resort Šibenik is a striking modern masterpiece on Croatia’s Adriatic coast, with a quadruple-height atrium and art-filled rooms looking over a yacht-laden marina.
-The pools and playground make it a family favourite, but you’ve got a suave spa with a white marble hammam for grown-up downtime too.
-There’s a choice of bars and restaurants specializing in cocktails, coffee and barbecue meats, but you’ll want to explore nearby too.
-The mediaeval charm of Šibenik is just a water taxi away, and you can charter a yacht to go island-hopping along the coast.
+D-Resort Šibenik is a marina-side masterpiece in modern design, with a quadruple-height atrium and light-flooded rooms looking out to sea.
+Two pools and a playground make it a family favourite, but there’s a suave spa with a white marble hammam if you need some grown-up downtime.
+You’ve got a choice of bars and restaurants specializing in cocktails, coffee and locally sourced seafood to keep you busy, or you can venture off-site.
+Water taxis will whisk you to the mediaeval charms of Šibenik, or you can charter a yacht and seek out idyllic islands in the Adriatic.

 Noon; check-in, 3pm, but both are flexible, subject to availability.